DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-11/summer-training-session-11.md

 You could:
 - briefly introduce the development of fine motor control for very young children in their first steps towards writing (describing the development of handling writing tools and mark making, for example)
 - look at how phonic schemes teach letter formation alongside reading and spelling, but handwriting needs to be taught separately
-- state that fluency is developed by overlearning and practicing handwriting, so that working memory is free for generating ideas for writing
+- state that fluency is developed by overlearning and practising handwriting, so that working memory is free for generating ideas for writing
-- explain the importance of frequent, small doses of handwriting practise to develop fluency, rather than long repetitive sessions
+- explain the importance of frequent, small doses of handwriting practice to develop fluency, rather than long repetitive sessions
 - highlight that bad habits can be difficult to un-learn, so careful monitoring is required to encourage pupils to produce letters accurately and efficiently
 - discuss the product versus the process of handwriting